Alpharouk/Alpharouk.github.io/_posts/2021-09-28-perceptron.md

  image : "/images/cover6.jpg"

-excerpt: .This article is about the first generation of neural network, how it used to learn and what made advanced AI possible
+excerpt: This article is about the first generation of neural network, how it used to learn and what made advanced AI possible

 mathjax: "true"
 ---